Curating the City: Legacy Businesses

 Support Legacy Businesses

-Help show your support of legacy businesses by patronizing them today.
-We invite you to share tips, ideas, and resources in support of legacy business on social, using the #ISupportLegacyBusinesses.
+One of the best ways to show your support of legacy businesses is by patronizing them regularly.
+We invite you to share a story of your favorite legacy business on social, using the #ISupportLegacyBusinesses.

 To stay informed about additional supports available for longtime businesses, join our Legacy Business Network.